jsantell/dancer.js/README.md

 * `flashSWF` The path to soundmanager2.swf.
 Required for flash fallback.
 * `flashJS` The path to soundmanager2.js.
 Required for flash fallback.

-Dancer Constructor
----

-`new Dancer( source, [ codecs ] )` returns a new `Dancer` instance -- takes a string of `source` as a path to the audio file.
-Optionally, you may pass in array of codec extensions of the form `[ 'mp3', 'ogg' ]`, where the first supported codec is used and appended to source in the form `source + '.' + supportedCodec`.

 Beat Instance Methods